etidoema/Supply_Chain_Analytics/README.md

 ### Case scenario :
 There is a need for a higher volume of product, which is outside the quoted amount that the organization have, the volume is 10000 for part number P1227.
-Even though we did not have the quoted figures for this, because what was by the suppliers had a maximum 2000 quoted volume, how ever there is a demand for 10000 volumes.
+Even though we did not have the quoted figures for this, because what was shared by the suppliers had a maximum 2000 quoted volume, how ever there is a demand for 10000 volumes.
 Scenario analysis helps in doing this.

 ![Cost Analysis](cost_analysis.jpg)